 Technologies that have experienced moderate adoption rates during the pandemic include drones, mobile apps for construction jobs, robotics, augmented and virtual reality and digital twins—full virtual models of entire buildings that are used to run scenarios and see how building systems might react to certain conditions.

-Other con techs on the low end of the adoption spectrum this year are solutions for equipment usage optimization and finance and payments solutions.
+Other construction technologies on the low end of the adoption spectrum in 2020 are solutions for equipment usage optimization and finance and payments solutions.